AdaDiff: Accelerating Diffusion Models through Step-Wise Adaptive Computation: Related Work

 \textbf{Efficiency in Diffusion.} One of the drawbacks of diffusion models is the low generation speed.
 On the one hand, diffusion models require multi-step (eg. 1000 steps) gradual sampling to generate high-fidelity images.
 On the other hand, the computation resource of one step is also expensive.
 Most existing works \cite{song2020ddim, luhman2021knowledge, salimans2022progressive, meng2022distillation, lu2022dpm, lu2022dpm++, lyu2022accelerating, san2021noise, watson2022fastsample} target on reducing sampling steps.
 Specifically, \cite{luhman2021knowledge, salimans2022progressive, meng2022distillation} utilize the knowledge distillation method to insert multi-step teacher knowledge into the student model with fewer sampling steps.
 The drawback of these methods is they require large computation resources for distillation training.
 In contrast, \cite{song2020ddim, lu2022dpm, lu2022dpm++, jolicoeur2021gotta, bao2022analytic} are able to reduce sampling steps to 50 with minimal performance loss, and no re-training is required.
 Besides on reducing sampling steps, \cite{li2023q} applies quantization to diffusion backbone to reduce GPU memory and increase backbone inference speed. \cite{lyu2022accelerating} applied early stop during training to accelerate diffusion.
-However, all these methods utilize the full amount of network computation for each sampling step, which still incurs low generation speed in all.
-Our method aims to allocate computation for inputs from different sampling steps, which brings benefits for the reverse denoising process.
+However, all these methods utilize the full amount of network computation for each sampling step. \cite{moon2023early} proposed a static early exiting method to accelerate the inference of diffusion models.
+Still, such a predefined exiting strategy achieves suboptimal performance and efficiency.
+Instead, Our method dynamically allocates computation for inputs from different sampling steps, which accelerates the reverse denoising process adaptively.